lemiskutswa/Javascript-Udemy-Course/README.md

 This is where parseInt() comes in.
 It converts the number initially executed as a string to a number for a mathematical operation.You can also use a plus (+) instead of parseInt/parseFloat.

 {NOTE}: The plus operator is the only one that supports string concatenation on JS.
+For other operations, Javascript recognizes them and converts the preciding number to an actual number rather than a string.

 Thankfully, JavaScript is pretty smart and therefore is actually able to handle this code: